-Sarcoma: Help fund discoveries to improve sarcoma treatment
+Sarcoma: Help support discoveries to improve sarcoma treatment

 Why this research is needed